ltrudu/ProximityScanService/README.md

-Copyright Zebra Technologies 2019.
+Copyright Zebra Technologies 2022.
-See included licence for details
+See below for licence details

-Original code: Pietro Maggi
+## Proximity Scan Service

+A service that uses the proximity sensor of a device to trigger a DataWedge action depending on a user selected distance value.

+See Setup menu entry in the first activity for more information.

-Rewrite + Fixes for Oreo: Laurent Trudu
+Original code: Laurent Trudu

  The service can be launched using the graphical user interface, intent actions or adb.

  If the option "Start on boot" is enabled, the service will be automatically launched when the boot is complete.

+ Power events occur when the device is connected to a power source (AC/USB/Wireless).
+ If the option "Start when charging / Stop when charging" is enabled, the power events will be monitored.
+ The ForegroundService will be launched when the device is connected to a power source

  The service respond to two intent actions (both uses the category: android.intent.category.DEFAULT)
-- "com.zebra.jacktriggerservice.startservice" sent on the component "com.zebra.jacktriggerservice/com.zebra.jacktriggerservice.StartServiceBroadcastReceiver":
+ - "proximityscanservice.startservice" sent on the component "proximityscanservice/proximityscanservice.StartServiceBroadcastReceiver":
    Start the service.
    If the device get rebooted the service will start automatically once the reboot is completed.
-- "com.zebra.jacktriggerservice.stopservice" sent on the component "com.zebra.jacktriggerservice/com.zebra.jacktriggerservice.StopServiceBroadcastReceiver":
+ - "proximityscanservice.stopservice" sent on the component "proximityscanservice/proximityscanservice.StopServiceBroadcastReceiver":
    Stop the service.
    If the device is rebooted, the service will not be started.

  The service can be started and stopped manually using the following adb commands:
   - Start service:
-     adb shell am broadcast -a com.zebra.jacktriggerservice.startservice -n com.zebra.jacktriggerservice/com.zebra.jacktriggerservice.StartServiceBroadcastReceiver
+      adb shell am broadcast -a proximityscanservice.startservice -n proximityscanservice/proximityscanservice.StartServiceBroadcastReceiver
   - Stop service:
-     adb shell am broadcast -a com.zebra.jacktriggerservice.stopservice -n com.zebra.jacktriggerservice/com.zebra.jacktriggerservice.StopServiceBroadcastReceiver
+      adb shell am broadcast -a proximityscanservice.stopservice -n proximityscanservice/proximityscanservice.StopServiceBroadcastReceiver
   - Setup service
-         The service can be configured using the following intent: adb shell am broadcast -a com.zebra.jacktriggerservice.setupservice -n com.zebra.jacktriggerservice/com.zebra.jacktriggerservice.SetupServiceBroadcastReceiver --es startonboot "true"
+          The service can be configured using the following intent: adb shell am broadcast -a proximityscanservice.setupservice -n proximityscanservice/proximityscanservice.SetupServiceBroadcastReceiver --es startonboot "true" --es startoncharging "true"
           The command must contain at least one of the extras:
           - Configure autostart on boot:
           --es startonboot "true"
+          - Configure autostart on power connection (AC/USB/Wireless) --es startoncharging "true"
           The extras value can be set to "true" or "1" to enable the option and "false" or "0" to disable the option.

 # -------------------------------------------------------
 #                   EULA License